 Hey, I was their prodigy, they found me and I found them, it’s all about fate.
 I may have made it without the lads, but having them help me and to be part of it was something I would never change.

 You also supported TAKE THAT on tour.
 Looking back, was it the right fit as it didn’t appear to revive your fortunes?
-How was the experience overall for you?
+How did you find the experience overall for you?

 I loved being on tour with the boys, we were good friends and thought it would be a good surprise having me part of the show, we talked about it way back before they became famous.
 It was never a plan to revive my career but the response I got was overwhelming from the fans.